ncsalam/clarity-ai/README.md

 - `frontend/src/lib/supertokens-config.js`: SuperTokens frontend configuration

 # Continuous Integration (CI)

+**Note** CI pipeline is not working correctly at the moment.
+Take these instructions with a grain of salt.

 This project uses **GitHub Actions** for automated testing and code quality checks.
 The CI pipeline runs automatically on every push and pull request to ensure code quality and catch issues early.